 WHERE TO PUT YOUR TINY HOUSE

 You have your tiny house built, now where do you put it?
-Well, ideally, it's best to live near family or friends so that they're close by when you need help.
+Well, ideally, it's best to live near family or friends so that there are close by when you need help.
 What about parking your house in their backyard and paying them $100 a month or so to stay on their land?

 If that's not an option, try living near a community of people, like in an RV or mobile home park.
 But whatever you do, don't live off the grid.
 Sure, it's admirable to want to live on your own terms but living in isolation with a disability isn't.